As a hard money lender, I have deep respect for the hard work and hundreds of hours our borrowers put into each of their

 Do A Thorough Analysis Yourself

 Do not delegate this crucial part to anyone else.
 Solicit their advice, listen to it, but by all means invest time in doing your own research.
 For more information on how to determine your rehab’s after repair value read our previous blog.

 Be Skeptical of Your Real Estate Agent’s Recommendation

 Your real estate agent’s opinion is important, but do take it with a grain of salt – especially if he or she is pushing to price the property at the higher end of the spectrum.
 Recommending a higher price might be a strategy to get your business by telling you what you want to hear.
-On the other hand, a more experienced agent might be at disadvantage for “curbing your enthusiasm” and suggesting a price that is more in line with the neighborhood’s comps.
+On the other hand, a more experienced agent might be at a disadvantage for “curbing your enthusiasm” and suggesting a price that is more in line with the neighborhood’s comps.